Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery

-{\bf 3DGS reconstruction from satellite imagery.} Our satellite-view optimization process runs for 30,000 iterations, with densification enabled between iterations 1,000 and 21,000.
+Our satellite-view optimization process runs for 30,000 iterations, with densification enabled between iterations 1,000 and 21,000.
 We modify several key parameters in the standard 3DGS implementation to address satellite imagery's unique challenges.
 First, to prevent undesirable Gaussian elongation artifacts common with overhead views, we reduce the scaling learning rate from 0.005 to 0.001.
-Second, we address sparsity issues of Gaussian points in close-up renderings by lowering the densification gradient threshold from 0.002 to 0.001, ensuring sufficient detail when viewed from ground level.
-Furthermore, we implement pruning of Gaussians with maximum covariance exceeding 20 to eliminate floating artifacts.
+Second, we implement pruning of Gaussians with maximum covariance exceeding 20 to eliminate floating artifacts.
 The loss function weights are set to $\lambda_{\text{D-SSIM}}=0.2$, $\lambda_{\text{op}}=10$, and $\lambda_{\text{depth}}=0.5$ for optimal reconstruction quality.
-For appearance modeling, we adopt the architecture from WildGaussians~\citep{kulhanek2024wildgaussians}, implementing an appearance MLP with 2 hidden layers (128 neurons each) and ReLU activation functions.
-The per-image and per-Gaussian embedding dimensions are set to 32 and 24 respectively, with learning rates of 0.001, 0.005, and 0.0005 for per-image embeddings $e_j$, per-Gaussian embeddings $g_i$, and the appearance MLP $f$, respectively.
+For the GoogleEarth dataset, we disable the opacity regularization, since the dense training views are sufficient to eliminate floaters.
+For appearance modeling, we adopt the architecture from WildGaussians~\cite{kulhanek2024wildgaussians}, implementing an appearance MLP with 2 hidden layers (128 neurons each) and ReLU activation functions.
+The per-image and per-Gaussian embedding dimensions are set to 32 and 24, respectively, with learning rates of 0.001, 0.005, and 0.0005 for per-image embeddings $e_j$, per-Gaussian embeddings $g_i$, and the appearance MLP $f$, respectively.
 The complete satellite-view training requires approximately 1 hour on a single NVIDIA RTX A6000 GPU.